humblec/fedora-packager-utils/README.md

-As of now, "koji_downloader.py" is ONLY compatible with koji scratch builds.
+As of now, "glusterpackager.py" is ONLY compatible with koji scratch builds.

 ```
-[github]# python koji_downloader.py --help
+[github]# python glusterpackager.py --help
-Usage: koji_downloader.py [options]
+Usage: glusterpackager.py [options]

 Options:
   -h, --help          show this help message and exit
   -p, --pull          Pull packages from koji repo based on the taskid?
-  -l, --list    List packages in specified directory
-  -v, --verify  Verify  packages in specified directory
+  -s, --spread        Spread fedora and EPEL rpms from specified directory to
+                      approprite arch and distro
+  -r, --rearrange     Rearrange fedora and EPEL rpms from specified directory
+                      and sign rpms
+  -l, --link          Create links for epel5,6,7 directories.
+  -c, --repocreation  Creates repodata for Fedora and EPEL

 ```